 Cut around the poster board hexagon with the rotary cutter, creating a stack of hexagons from the fabric.
 Do not cut close around the edges of the template.
 Leave approximately 1/4-inch around all sides of the template, creating a seam allowance in the fabric pieces.
 You do not have to measure the seam allowance if you are comfortable estimating the small measurement.

 Continue cutting hexagons out of the fabric stacks, leaving the 1/4-inch seam allowance.
 Cut as many hexagons in as many patterns or colors desired for your quilt.

 Assemble the Hexagons

-Fold the 1/4-inch seam allowance of the fabric over each side of the template, pulling it tight.
-Sew a quick stitch through the folded edges and template to hold it in place.
+Fold the 1/4-inch seam allowance of the fabric over each side of the paper template, pulling it tight.
+Sew a quick stitch through the folded edges and the template to hold it in place.
 The stitches and template will be removed later.
 Remove the sewing pin.

 Hold the middle hexagon and an outer hexagon together, right-sides facing each other.
 Line up the edges.
 Stitch along one of the edges, sewing them together.
 Tie off and cut the thread.

 Hold another outer hexagon to the middle hexagon, right-sides facing.
 Line up the edges.
 Stitch along one of the edges, sewing them together.
 Do not stitch the two outer hexagons together.

 Continue adding the remaining four outer hexagons to the middle hexagon by stitching the edges together.
 When it is finished, the hexagons will create a flower pattern.